-Cape Cod, Massachusetts has a look like nowhere else in the world.
-The combination of older architecture (many homes are single story houses), ocean reflections of sunrise and sunset, and traditional colors seen on building exteriors create a look that most people recognize immediately.
-Cape Cod also has a distinctive look to its gardening landscapes.
-Learn about the classic Cape Cod garden looks and includes suggestions on how to achieve them at home.
+Cape Cod, Massachusetts, has a look like nowhere else in the world.
+The combination of older architecture (many homes are single story houses), ocean reflections of sunrise and sunset, and traditional, muted colors on building exteriors create a look that most people recognize immediately.
+Cape Cod also has a distinctive look to its garden designs.
+Learn about the classic look of Cape Cod gardens and how to achieve that look in your own garden.

 History of Cape Cod Landscaping

 The New England landscape was not welcoming to the English settlers when they first arrived.
 The cold winters and lack of agricultural crops meant hunger and hardship.
 Early structures favored simple but durable building styles, and some houses on Cape Cod date from these early settlements of the late 17th century.

 To withstand the ocean winds, which can be harsh in winter, houses in Cape Cod were often built to rest comfortably and unobtrusively in the landscape, with small woodlands situated close by to lessen wind damage, or beachside houses nestled behind dunes at a safe distance from high tide lines.
 Locating structures in this manner maintains the natural beauty of the Cape Cod shoreline.